ruuda/blog/posts/2014-08-29-writing-a-path-tracer-in-rust-part-6-multithreading.md

 These benefits of ownership are not unique to Rust: the C++ version could have used `unique_ptr` (the equivalent of `Box`).
-Instead of having one task type, it could be a base class with a virtual `Execute` method.
+Instead of having one task type, it could have been a base class with a virtual `Execute` method.
 This would allow for a version that is just as type-safe as the Rust version, but it would be more cumbersome to write.

 Executing Tasks
 ---------------
 The C++ version dispatches on the task type.
-The functions that actually perform the work are expected not to access units that are not associated with the task, but the compiler does not prevent us from writing code that does that.
+The methods that actually perform the work are expected not to access units that are not associated with the task, but the compiler does not prevent us from writing code that does that.

 ```cpp